jmarxuach/BatchPDFSign/README.md

 # BatchPDFSign

- Command line tool for digital signature of PDF files in Batch processes.
+Command line tool for digital signature of PDF files, useful for example in Batch processes, from non Java programming languages like Php, etc...

 BatchPDFSign is a command line to sign PDF file with a PKCS12 certificate.
 You need a PKCS12 certificate.
 It should be a <filename>.pfx file.